BernardFW/bernard/doc/get-started/fsm.md

 ## Wrap-up

 FSMs are a simple way to describe a conversation.
-The have states which are connected by triggers.
+They have states which are connected by triggers.
 Triggers will be activated by user actions based on a probabilistic model.
 This is what drives transitions between states.
 And finally, the initial state is a meta-state which is always